Master in Social Work (MSW): Career Path

 Goals:

-• To equip students with the knowledge and skills necessary to provide direct services to clients, such as counseling and case management.
+• The goal is to equip students with the knowledge and skills necessary to provide direct services to clients, such as counseling and case management.

-• To prepare students to work in a variety of settings, including community-based organizations, government agencies, and private practice.
+• To prepare students to work in various settings, including community-based organizations, government agencies, and private practice.

 • To foster students' ability to engage in research, program evaluation, and policy analysis.